-Are the effects of E-Cigarettes less damaging than regular cigarettes?
+Are the effects of e-cigarettes less damaging than regular cigarettes?
 Should I encourage my teenager who smokes cigarettes to use e-cigarettes instead?
 Can e-cigarettes help quit smoking?

-Although there is little dispute that e-cigarettes are less harmful than conventional cigarettes because they do not have tobacco.
-However, there is no evidence that they are, in fact, safe.
-There is a growing body of research to suggest that the effects of e-cigarettes may lead to negative health consequences.
+E-cigarettes appear to be less harmful than conventional cigarettes because they do not have tobacco.
+However, there is no evidence that they are, in fact, safe, especially for teens.
+A growing body of research suggests that the effects of e-cigarettes may lead to negative health consequences.
 Also, e-cigarettes may increase the risk of cigarette smoking, and interfere with successful smoking cessation among those who already smoke.

-E-cigarettes are not an approved cessation product used to quit smoking
+E-cigarettes are not an approved cessation product for quitting smoking

 E-cigarettes may be safer than cigarettes, but they are not safe

 Because they are not regulated or tested by the federal government, it is difficult to determine the contents of e-cigarette liquids, which contain chemicals that pose a danger to the user’s health.
-Vapor from e-cigarettes has been found, on occasion, to contain various toxic chemicals, heavy metals and ultrafine particles, all of which pose a risk to an individual’s health.
-Although e-cigarettes are less harmful than traditional cigarettes, the common perception that these devices are safe is false – they do pose a risk to your health.
+The aerosol produced when using e-cigarettes contains various toxic chemicals, heavy metals, and ultrafine particles, all of which pose a risk to an individual’s cardiac and respiratory health.
+Although e-cigarettes are less harmful than traditional cigarettes, the common perception that these devices are safe is false—they do pose a risk to your health.

 E-cigarettes contain nicotine just like regular cigarettes

 Nicotine is a highly addictive chemical.
 The younger you are when you try it, the more likely you are to become addicted, because adolescents’ brains are not fully developed until they reach their mid-20’s.
 This makes them more vulnerable to addiction than adults.
 Nicotine can also disrupt brain development, interfering with long-term cognitive functioning (decreasing attention and increasing impulsivity).
 It can also increase the risk of developing addiction to other drugs and various mental and physical health problems later in life.
 The bottom line?
-Nicotine is a highly potent and addictive substance that is especially bad for the developing teen brain, regardless of the form it comes in – in an e-cigarette or traditional cigarette.
+Nicotine is a highly potent and addictive substance that is especially bad for the developing teen brain.
+This is true regardless of the form it comes in—in an e-cigarette or traditional cigarette.